 For kids and adults who enjoy tabletop role-playing games, 3D Printing has completely changed the rules.
 Dungeon tools and characters can be found for free for those with a 3D Printer – and there are ample designs to choose from.

 When it comes to professional built 3D printed RPG models, Fat Dragon Games is one of the popular places to buy terrain designs.
-Dice can also be downloaded, or bought on a marketplace like Shapeways.
+Role-playing game dice can also be downloaded or bought on a marketplace like Shapeways.

 Where? see above.